nmwsharp/polyscope/README.md

 ```

 The last line creates a UI window allowing you to inspect and visualize the data!
 For details on the API, see the documentation.

+---

+Development of this software was funded in part by NSF Award 1717320, an NSF graduate research fellowship, and gifts from Adobe Research and Autodesk, Inc.